Continuous orbit equivalence rigidity for left-right wreath product actions: Questions

 \subsection{Acknowledgements}

-This work is partially supported by NSFC grant no. 12001081.
+This work is supported by NSFC grant no. 12001081.
 We are very grateful to Dr. Daniel Drimbe for explaining the proof of Theorem 5.1 in \cite{dv} patiently to us and answering our questions.
 We also thank Professor Nhan-Phu Chung for the collaboration on \cite{cj, cj_etds}, which contain some initial ideas for proving Theorem \ref{thm: ccsr for generalized full shifts}, see Remark \ref{remark: relation to our previous work}.
+We also thank the referee a lot for reading the paper very carefully, pointing out lots of typos and inaccuracies and providing many helpful suggestions for improving the exposition greatly.

 \begin{bibdiv} \begin{biblist}